abideenml/RealTime-StarRatingPrediction-with-AWSKinesis/README.md

 ## Data Ingestion and Analysis with AWS S3, Redshift, and Athena

+For data ingestion, I have used Amazon S3 as the central data lake where I store all raw data in TSV/Parquet format.
+This data needs to be accessed by both the data science / machine learning team, as well as the business intelligence / data analyst team.

+**Data science or Machine learning** teams need access to all of the raw data, and be able to quickly explore it.
+They leverage **Amazon Athena** as an interactive query service to analyze data in Amazon S3 using standard SQL, without moving the data.

+**Business intelligence team and Data analysts** mostly want to have a subset of the data in a data warehouse which they can then transform, and query with their standard SQL clients to create reports and visualize trends.
+I have leveraged **Amazon Redshift**, a fully managed data warehouse service.

+Explore data ingestion notebook `Ingest.ipynb` for more details.

 <p align="center">
 <img src="data/readme_pics/data-ingestion.png" width="700"/>
 </p>

 ## Exploring and visualizing the data with Athena and Matplotlib

+This section invloves exploring, visualizing and understanding part of the raw data with Athena and Matplotlib.
+I have covered these important questions regarding the problem statement and raw data:

 1. Which Product Categories are Highest Rated by Average Rating?
 2. Which Product Categories Have the Most Reviews?
-3. When did each product category become available in the Amazon catalog based on the date of the first review?
+3. When did each product category become available in the Data catalog based on the date of the first review?
 4. What is the breakdown of ratings (1-5) per product category?
 5. How Many Reviews per Star Rating?
 (5, 4, 3, 2, 1)
 6. How Did Star Ratings Change Over Time?